 The Tokyo Game Show remains one of the top gaming shows in the world.
-While the first two days of the event are industry and press only, days three and four are open to the sweaty masses.
-The theme for 2016 is “Press Start to Play the Future”.
+While the first two days of the event are industry, influencers, and press only, days three and four (Sep.
+23 and 24) are open to the sweaty masses.

-If you want to play some of the new games, you’ll need to turn up early (the more fanatical mill around the station area all night and then queue up from 5am) and know exactly where you’re going when you get inside.
-The queues at the entrance ease up around noon, so if you turn up before that, bring liquid refreshment and a hat as the weather in this part of Japan is still hot in September.
+If you want to play some of the new games, you’ll need to turn up early (the more fanatical mill around the station area all night and then queue up from 5 a.m.) and know exactly where you’re going when you get inside.
+The queues at the entrance ease up around noon, so if you turn up before that, bring liquid refreshments and a hat as the weather in this part of Japan is still hot in September.

-If you’re not into waiting in line at the booths for hours, there is plenty of other entertainment — including one of the biggest gathering of cos-players around.
-There is also a dedicated area for families with small children.
+If you’re not into waiting in line at the booths for hours, there is plenty of other entertainment — including one of the biggest gatherings of cosplayers around.
+While cosplay was discouraged in 2022, it is back with a vengeance in 2023.